Skip to main content

 // Access the actual value

-// Safe logging (won't expose secret)
+// Safe logging (won't expose the secret)

-console.log(secret.toJSON()); // Outputs: "[REDACTED]"
+console.log(secret.toJSON()); // "[REDACTED]" (always, in every environment)

-// Comparison without exposing
+// Timing-safe comparison without exposing the value

 secret.equals("expected-value"); // Returns true/false